 Nobody saw the whole story; each and every member had something that the rest needed in order to put the story together.
 Reminding ourselves that the story we are trying to build is much bigger than the vignette we have in our minds, can help us learn to hear what everybody has to share and contribute.

-Our contributions only make sense when they fit coherently into the whole
+make sense when they fit coherently into the whole

 In our game, teams had to struggle until each and every contribution was put in the sequence in a meaningful way.
 That is not the case in real-life scenarios, as sometimes individuals need to accept that they might not have much to contribute to a particular project.
 A nice variation to the game, to simulate that situation, would be to introduce a vignette from another story into the pool.
 The team would have to resolve the incoherence and the individual would have to let go of his ego and accept there might not be a contribution from him this time.